Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 We find that the five configurations appear for any finite $U/t>0$.
-At very large $U/t$, the transition points $\UfI/U$ between the configurations depend very weakly on $U$.
-This is illustrated by the dashed lines, which become approximately vertical lines.
+At very large $U/t$, the configuration regimes appear approximately within the same range of $\UfI/U$.
+This is illustrated by the dashed lines, which become approximately vertical lines for $U\gg t$.
 The latter might suggest a convergence to constant numbers.
 However, the Friedel configurations actually disappear in the limit $U/t\to\infty$, as this corresponds to the static limit where border effects, and so the Friedel oscillations, disappear.
-On the other hand, for very small $U/t$ [bottom region of Fig.~\ref{sec:1o4;sub:x;fig:x}(b)], the transition points show a strong dependence on $U/t$.
+On the other hand, for very small $U/t$ [bottom region of Fig.~\ref{sec:1o4;sub:x;fig:x}(b)], the interactions at which each configuration appears change strongly with $U/t$.
 Indeed, the weak miscible regime persists for a wider range of $\UfI/U$, with the other regimes only appearing at stronger interactions.
-Importantly, as $U$ decreases, the transition points $|\UfI|/U$ increase non-linearly, showing the non-trivial effect of the tunneling.
+Importantly, as $U$ decreases, the transition interactions $|\UfI|/U$ between configurations increase non-linearly, showing the non-trivial effect of the tunneling.